Bendheim Center for Finance: Faculty

 While most of the Bendheim Center's faculty comes from Princeton's department of economics, the center also draws its faculty from other fields such as psychology, computer science, and operations research.

 The Bendheim Center for Finance's current and past faculty have been honored with prizes, fellowships, and awards.
 The Nobel Prize in Economic Sciences has been awarded to Daniel Kahneman (2002), Paul Krugman (2008), and Christopher Sims (2011).
 The John Bates Clark Medal has been given to Yuliy Sannikov in 2016.
 Sannikov (2015) and Harrison Hong (2009) have been awarded the Fischer Black Prize.
 Markus Brunnermeier obtained the Germán Bernácer Prize (2008).
 Daniel Kahneman has been honored with the Presidential Medal of Freedom (2013).
 Markus Brunnermeier (2004) and Wei Xiong (2012) won the Smith Breeden Prize.
 The Distinguished Paper Brattle Prize. was won by Atif Mian (2010), Markus Brunnermeier (2013), and jointly by Martin Schmalz and David Sraer (2017).

 Various faculty members have been named Fellow of the Econometric Society, Fellow of the National Academy of Sciences, Fellow of the American Statistical Association, Fellow of the Society for Industrial and Applied Mathematics, Fellow of the Institute of Mathematical Statistics, Distinguished Fellow of the American Economic Association, Guggenheim Fellow, or Sloan Fellow.

 Research

-The Bendheim Center for Finance obtained a stellar academic reputation within few years, benefiting from its faculty's focus on financial imperfections and behavioral elements which experienced an unprecedented boost in public interest and academic research after the burst of the dot-com bubble in 2000.
-Similarly, the faculty's empirical research on housing and theories incorporating financial frictions and the financial sector into macro and monetary models contributed to the Bendheim Center's outstanding reputation as these are at the heart of the rethinking of macroeconomics, monetary economics, financial regulation, and the international financial architecture triggered by the great recession.
+The Bendheim Center for Finance obtained academic reputation within few years, benefiting from its faculty's focus on financial imperfections and behavioral elements which experienced a boost in public interest and academic research after the burst of the dot-com bubble in 2000.
+Similarly, the faculty's empirical research on housing and theories incorporating financial frictions and the financial sector into macro and monetary models contributed to the Bendheim Center's reputation as these are at the heart of the rethinking of macroeconomics, monetary economics, financial regulation, and the international financial architecture triggered by the great recession.